 MSc Integrative Counselling & Psychotherapy

-Study MSc Integrative Counselling and Psychotherapy with us and gain the skills you need to practise as a therapist.
+Study Counselling & Psychotherapy with us to gain the skills needed to practice as a psychological therapist through our modern programme.

-Study MSc Integrative Counselling and Psychotherapy with us and gain the skills you need to practise as a therapist.
+Study Counselling & Psychotherapy with us to gain the skills needed to practice as a psychological therapist through our modern programme.

 Why choose this course?